-(a) General Overview and Employee Responsibility The Village's electronic communication devices and voice mail are assets owned by the Village which are critical components of conducting day-to-day operations.
+General Overview and Employee Responsibility The Village's electronic (a) communication devices and voice mail are assets owned by the Village which are critical components of conducting day-to-day operations.
 The contents of these systems are the property of the Village and are to be used to conduct Village business.
 Employees should be aware that no privacy rights attach to any electronic communications, including text messages and voice mail, except as specifically protected by federal or state law, and that electronic communications can be read and reviewed as the Village deems necessary.
 Furthermore, employees should understand that no privacy rights attach to any information stored or communicated by such electronic communication devices or voice mail, except as specifically protected by federal or state law.
 The Village may monitor the electronic communication devices, including text messages and voice mail, and may retrieve the contents for legitimate business reasons.
-Thus, no guarantee of privacy is afforded for an employee's use of Village issued electronic communication devices, including any associated text messages and voice mail.
 Therefore, employees must conduct themselves accordingly.
 Furthermore, employees should be aware that electronic communication devices, including any associated text messages and voice mail, would be subject to discovery procedures in a legal proceeding and may be subject to production in response to requests under the Freedom of Information Act.